Radnyx/crystal/CONTRIBUTING.md

 Here, shaders are mostly used for special move animations.
 Only a couple moves need them, like SURF and PSYCHIC.
 Any move that changes the colors of objects or animates the entire screen likely needs a shader.

 The easiest way to learn shader programming is on https://www.shadertoy.com.
-I found [this tutorial](https://www.shadertoy.com/view/Md23DV), which seems to do a good job covering the basics of shader programming.
+I found [this tutorial](https://www.shadertoy.com/view/Md23DV), which seems to do a good job covering the basics.

 ### PIXI.js (optional)